 An altar placed in your meditation room serves as a spiritual focal point.
 You can place on it figurines of your guardian deities, candles, incense sticks, crystals, inspirational reading material like a book of quotes, a favorite photograph, or any other object that has spiritual connotation for you.
 You can also arrange objects on the altar to represent one or more of the five elements.

 Your altar is a sacred space that will attract a lot of Chi.
 Ensure that you do not position it right in front of the entrance to your meditation room.
 Preferably place it on one side of the room and in front of a wall so that you can regulate the flow of energy.
 If your room is laid out such that you cannot but position the altar directly in line with the door, then place a small plant or a table to act as a barrier.

 The guiding principles of Feng Shui seek to harmonize the energy flowing into your living space.
+Use smudge kits that include sage, Palo Santo, and an abalone shell to cleanse your space of negative energy.
 When you declutter your meditation space, paint it in colors that evoke peaceful feelings, place objects that represent the five elements, and create an altar, you pave the way for positive life energy and meditative vibes to flow into the room.